CosmoStat/wf-psf/docs/source/configuration.md

 └── training_config.yaml
 ```

 Most of the input configuration files (ending in .yaml) are constructed using `YAML` (Yet Another Markup Language).
-The contents of the yaml file are read-in as a nested dictionary with key:value pairs.
+The contents of the yaml file are read in as a nested dictionary with key:value pairs.
 The `logging.conf` contains configuration settings for storing a log of the run, and in this case we use the `ini` file syntax, which has a section-based structure.
 Each section contains one or more key=value pairs, called properties.
 As a user, you should not modify the names of the keys or sections.
 You can modify the value entries.

 Next, we shall describe each configuration file.

 (data_config)=
 ## Data Configuration

-The file [data_config.yaml](https://github.com/CosmoStat/wf-psf/blob/dummy_main/config/data_config.yaml) stores the metadata for generating training and test datasets or retrieving existing ones.
+The file [data_config.yaml](https://github.com/CosmoStat/wf-psf/blob/dummy_main/config/data_config.yaml) stores the metadata for generating training and test data sets or retrieving existing ones.
 A set of training and test data is provided in the `data/coherent_euclid_dataset` directory.
-New training and test datasets can be produced with the parameters in the file, which *should be* provided to the `simPSF` code although not at present (implementation upgrade pending).
+New training and test data sets can be produced with the parameters in the file, which *should be* provided to the `simPSF` code although not at present (implementation upgrade pending).

 ```
-# Training and test datasets for training and/or metrics evaluation
+# Training and test data sets for training and/or metrics evaluation
 data:
   training:
     # Specify directory path to data; Default setting is /path/to/repo/data
     data_dir: data/coherent_euclid_dataset/
     file: train_Euclid_res_200_TrainStars_id_001.npy
-    # if training dataset file does not exist, generate a simulated one by setting values below
+    # if training data set file does not exist, generate a simulated one by setting values below
     .
-    . <params to generate training dataset>
+    . <params to generate training data set>
     .
   test:
     data_dir: data/coherent_euclid_dataset/
     file: test_Euclid_res_id_001.npy
-    # If test dataset file not provided produce a new one
+    # If test data set file not provided produce a new one
     .
-    . <params to generate test dataset>
+    . <params to generate test data set>
     .
 ```
 (training_config)=